Federated Domain Generalization: A Survey: Methodologies: A Survey

-Apart from the data augmentation-based FDG mentioned above, there are other popular used techniques for data augmentation. \textit{Zero-shot augmentation} generates diverse and realistic augmented samples by leveraging external knowledge or pre-trained models without requiring any additional labeled data, enhancing model generalization and performance.
-Hao \textit{et al.} \cite{hao2021towards} introduced Fed-ZDA, a federated learning system that leverages zero-shot data augmentation to generate pseudo-exemplars of unseen classes while ensuring privacy, aiming to enhance fairness and accuracy performance uniformity across clients in federated networks. \textit{Semantic knowledge augmentation} is a technique used in ML to improve model performance and generalization by leveraging external semantic knowledge to generate more accurate, diverse, and semantically consistent training data.
-Sun \textit{et al.} \cite{sun2022federated} enrich the semantic space by combining text embedding, Gaussian noise, and attribute label during the training process, making the model better adapt to the instance-level visual space and improving the model performance and generalization. \textit{Deep stacked Ddata augmentation}-based FDG leverages the power of deep learning, data augmentation, and FL techniques to enhance the generalization capability of models across all domains.
+Apart from the data augmentation-based FDG mentioned above, there are other popular techniques for data augmentation. \textit{Zero-shot augmentation} generates diverse and realistic augmented samples by leveraging external knowledge or pre-trained models without requiring any additional labeled data, enhancing model generalization and performance.
+Hao \textit{et al.} \cite{hao2021towards} introduced Fed-ZDA, a FL system that leverages zero-shot data augmentation to generate pseudo-exemplars of unseen classes while ensuring privacy, aiming to enhance fairness and accuracy performance uniformity across clients in federated networks. \textit{Semantic knowledge augmentation} is a technique used in ML to improve model performance and generalization by leveraging external semantic knowledge to generate more accurate, diverse, and semantically consistent training data.
+Sun \textit{et al.} \cite{sun2022federated} enrich the semantic space by combining text embedding, Gaussian noise, and attribute labels during the training process, making the model better adapt to the instance-level visual space and enhancing performance and generalization capabilities. \textit{Deep stacked Ddata augmentation}-based FDG leverages the power of deep learning, data augmentation, and FL techniques to enhance the generalization capability of models across all domains.
 By augmenting the data and aligning the gradients, the models become more robust and capable of handling unseen domains, thereby improving the performance and applicability of FL in real-world scenarios.
-Tian \textit{et al.} \cite{tian2021privacy} proposed a deep stacked transformation data augmentation approach (called BigAug) for generalizing models to unseen domains, achieving good generalization on several unseen datasets.
-These methods have been demonstrated to generate diverse and domain-invariant training samples, facilitating effective knowledge transfer and adaptation across heterogeneous domains while preserving privacy within the FL framework.
+Tian \textit{et al.} \cite{tian2021privacy} proposed a deep stacked transformation data augmentation approach (called BigAug) for generalizing models to unseen domains, achieving good generalization on several unseen datasets. \hlyellow{Yu \textit{et al.}\mbox{\cite{yu2023san}} proposed a novel data augmentation method, termed Symmetry-Inspired Data Augmentation, which notably expands the sample size while minimizing memory requirements, thus significantly advancing FDG within the realm of medical imaging.
+These methods have proven effective in creating diverse, domain-invariant training samples, thereby enabling efficient knowledge transfer and adaptation across disparate domains, all the while maintaining data privacy under the FL paradigm.}